flathub/flathub/README.md

 Retro Edition has reduced texture resolutions and poly-counts for improved performance.
 Save files from other versions of Total Chaos are not compatible.

-The game runs using the GZDoom Legacy v3.8.2 engine to ensure more compatibility with old computers.
-It requires OpenGL 2 or later and at least 1GB of free RAM.

 This project is based on [com.moddb.TotalChaos](https://github.com/flathub/com.moddb.TotalChaos).

 ### Tips for gaming